coderuz/go-styles/README.md

 ## 0. Simple is better than complex

  - Name your variables and functions intuitive.
+ 	- though you can use i for index, v for value
  - Don't format strings with + operator, use fmt.Fprintf for different varibles
+ 	- it resolves the type issues as well
  - Comment on 'hacks' you wrote, that are not self explanatory.
+ 	- Don't say if it was hard to write, it should be hard to read

 ## 1. Flat is better than nested
 ```go